techblue/vtiger-libreoffice-mailmerge/README.md

 4. User can directly download mail merge templates. [v1.0.0]
 5. Specific module properties can be viewed using Module Mail Merge Field List. [v1.0.0]
 6. Single record merge from detail view of particular record [v1.0.1]
-7. Option for search record for all modules in mail merge.[v1.0.4]
+7. Option for search record for all modules in mail merge. [v1.0.4]
-8. Option for selecting latching of merged document with vtiger document
+8. Option for selecting latching of merged document with vtiger document [v1.0.4]